vbwx/finddup/Manual.md

 duplicates; `==` indicates that the file contents are identical; `===` means that their inode numbers are identical.

-    The format of this mode might change in the future and is therefore not suited for automatic processing or piping.
+    The format of this output mode might change in the future and is therefore not suited for automatic processing or piping. **finddup** prevents output redirection in this mode.

 - The **-d** option prints the path of each file along with a tab-indented list of the paths of its duplicates.